-Lead partner Project partner General Ensure the implementation of the entire project according to the responsibilities defined in the Partnership Agreement, Subsidy Contract and approved application.
+Lead partner Project partner Ensure the implementation of the entire project according to the responsibilities defined in the Partnership Agreement, Subsidy Contract and approved application.
 Fulfil the project activities responsible for or involved in, as defined in the project application and Partnership Agreement.
 Forward all relevant information from the Joint Secretariat/ Managing Authority to the partners and guide the partners in project implementation.
-Being aware of and following programme rules Project management Ensure a joint understanding of the project's goals and activity plan among the partnership.
-Set up an efficient and reliable system for the project management and co- ordination (incl. thematic activities, administrative).
+Being aware of and following programme rules Ensure a joint understanding of the project's goals and activity plan among the partnership.
+Set up an efficient and reliable system for the project management and coordination (incl. thematic activities, administrative).
 Inform all partners of management requirements at the very beginning of the projects as well as keep the partners informed of any relevant information shared by the Joint Secretariat/ Managing Authority.
 Appoint or sub-contract a full-time project manager fluent in English and qualified to handle the thematic co-ordination of project activities, to act as a driving force in the partnership and to mobilise the partners to achieve the project objectives.
 Nominate a coordinator to be the contact point between the project partner and the project manager.
-Ensure resources of a book-keeper responsible for book-keeping in the project partner organisation (covered by the Office and administration flat rate) Ensure resources of a book-keeper responsible for book-keeping in the project partner organisation (covered by the Office and administration flat rate) Financial management Guarantee the sound financial management 2 of the funds allocated to the project, including the arrangements for recovering amounts unduly paid.
+Ensure resources of a book-keeper responsible for book-keeping in the project partner organisation (covered by the Office and administration flat rate) Ensure resources of a book-keeper responsible for book-keeping in the project partner organisation (covered by the Office and administration flat rate) Guarantee the sound financial management 2 of the funds allocated to the project, including the arrangements for recovering amounts unduly paid.
 Manage the partner budget according to the principle of sound financial management.
 Follow up of the spending (per partner and per cost category, the use of the flexibility rule, the ERDF co-financing rate of the project) and inform the partners of any potential problems on project level and/or instruct the partners of any actions needed.
 Manage partner budget according to programme rules and in line with guidance from the lead partner.
 Keep the lead partner informed of the spending.
+Ensure the implementation of the entire project according to the responsibilities defined in the Partnership Agreement, Subsidy Contract and approved application.
+Forward all relevant information from the Joint Secretariat/ Managing Authority to the partners and guide the partners in project implementation.
+Ensure a joint understanding of the project's goals and activity plan among the partnership.
+Set up an efficient and reliable system for the project management and coordination (incl. thematic activities, administrative).
+Inform all partners of management requirements at the very beginning of the projects as well as keep the partners informed of any relevant information shared by the Joint Secretariat/ Managing Authority.
+Appoint or sub-contract a full-time project manager fluent in English and qualified to handle the thematic co-ordination of project activities, to act as a driving force in the partnership and to mobilise the partners to achieve the project objectives.
+Ensure resources of a book-keeper responsible for book-keeping in the project partner organisation (covered by the Office and administration flat rate) Guarantee the sound financial management 2 of the funds allocated to the project, including the arrangements for recovering amounts unduly paid.
+Follow up of the spending (per partner and per cost category, the use of the flexibility rule, the ERDF co-financing rate of the project) and inform the partners of any potential problems on project level and/or

-2 As defined in REGULATION (EU, Euratom) 2018/1046, Article 33
+$^{^{2}}$ As defined in REGULATION (EU, Euratom) 2018/1046, Article 33